laurentiucozma12/String-Transformation-Service/README.md

 - [Documentation](#documentation)

 ## About
-String Transformation Service can alphabetically order a csv file, remove the header and blank lines and add new letters when the first letteer of an user changes.
+String Transformation Service can alphabetically order a csv file, remove the header and blank lines and add new letters when the first letter of an user changes.
 Like in example:
 **Before:**
 ```
 full_name, email, location